 - a.
-LD Operations administration as soon as feasible. - b.
+Region Operations as soon as feasible. - b.
 Administrator/designee of co-located schools. - c.
 Administrator/designee of other school sites that could be affected by the crisis. - d.
 Other offices, as appropriate. - e.
-Document the incident in the Incident System Tracking Accountability Report (iSTAR) as soon as practical and update as necessary.
+Document the incident in the Incident System Tracking Accountability Report (iSTAR) as soon as practical and update, as necessary.